SarayuGautam/SarayuGautam/README.md

 - 👩‍💼 I’m working at a Corporate as an Associate Software Engineer.

-- 🌱 I'm currently exploring Data Engineering.
+- 🌱 I'm currently exploring Data Engineering and Data Analysis.

 - 📙 In my free time, I read books 🙃